Domination of the rectangular queen's graph: Construction of dominating sets

 \section{Construction of dominating sets}

 Given dimensions $m$ and $n$, we would like a general approach that would allow us to construct minimum dominating sets of \q{m}{n}, or at least reasonably small dominating sets.
-We have two difficulties to consider.
+We have two dif{\kern0pt}f{\kern0pt}iculties to consider.

-The first difficulty was just discussed: in general we know the value of $\gamma(\qq)$ only approximately.
+The f{\kern0pt}irst dif{\kern0pt}f{\kern0pt}iculty was just discussed: in general we know the value of $\gamma(\qq)$ only approximately.

-The second difficulty is that construction of a dominating set of \qq\ generally means specifying most or all of the lines that the set is to occupy.
-There are some restrictions that the numbers of the lines must satisfy, as we now describe.
+The second dif{\kern0pt}f{\kern0pt}iculty is that construction of a dominating set of \qq\ generally means specifying most or all of the lines that the set is to occupy.
+There are some restrictions that the indices of the lines must satisfy, as we now describe.